stfc/PSyclone/tutorial/practicals/README.md

 $ sudo apt install gfortran
 ```

-For the session on adding OpenACC to NEMO, you may wish to be able to
+For the session on adding OpenACC to a tracer advection miniapp, you may
-compile the generated OpenACC code.
-This requires version 11 or higher
+wish to be able to compile the generated OpenACC code.
+This requires version
-of gfortran (compiled with nvpvtx support).
-Alternatively, the NVIDIA
+11 or higher of gfortran (compiled with nvpvtx support).
+Alternatively, the
-HPC SDK is also freely available
+NVIDIA HPC SDK is also freely available
 (https://developer.nvidia.com/hpc-sdk).
 This has the advantage that
 the NVIDIA Fortran compiler is also capable of compiling OpenACC code
 to target multi-core CPUs as well as GPUs.